 - While ovulation tests detect a surge in the LH hormone, they cannot confirm whether ovulation actually takes place a day or two later.
 In some cases, women may have a surge in the LH hormone, but an egg is not released.
 This is known as Luteinized Unruptured Follicle Syndrome (LUFS).

 - Some women experience false LH surges during which the luteinizing hormone has small peaks before it fully peaks.
 This could lead to you to time intercourse too early.
-Such false LH surges are common in women with polycystic ovarian syndrome (PCOS).
+Such false LH surges are common in women with the Polycystic Ovarian Syndrome (PCOS).

 Compiled using information from the following sources: